Home » DIY Tutorials » How To Make DIY Floating Shelves Laundry Room

-When our washer and dryer stopped working within a week of each other, we decided it was the perfect time to remodel our laundry room closet and create an organized and functional space.
-Whether you buy or make laundry room shelves, you will not be sorry!
+When our stackable washer and dryer stopped working within a week of each other, we decided it was the perfect time to remodel our small laundry room closet and create an organized and functional space with diy wood shelves.

 DIY floating shelves